jara001/f1tenth-rules/rules_v3.md

 - Whistle: Sound signal to raise teams' attention.
 Used during the race to highlight important event.
 May be accompanied with flags.
 - Flags: Visual signal to the teams.
 May be accompanied with whistles.
 When flags are used during the competition, their meaning is as follows:
     - Checkered flag: A flag is raised if the team is on the last lap.
 The flag is dropped and then waved when the team finishes and wins the current round.
     - Red flag: A flag is raised if a race-stopping car crash occurs.
-The flag is dropped after all cars are stopped, and the team representatives are allowed to approach the track. ~~After the crash is resolved by the stewards, the flag is dropped and the race resumes.~~ <!--NAMING_CONSISTENCY: steward-->
+The flag is dropped after all cars are stopped, and the team representatives are allowed to approach the track.
     - Yellow flag: A flag is raised if the team is warned for a rule violation. _This should be, e.g., slow speed section._
     - Black flag: A flag is raised if the team is disqualified.
 The flag is dropped after the disqualified team stops the car and leaves the track.
 The opponent is allowed to continue the race.
     - Green flag: A flag is raised to signal that the race is safe to continue.
 The flag is dropped after the race resumes.